Ultimate Guide to Wall Texture Design for Living Room and Hall Walls

 A lot of folks get carried away when it comes to wall texturing.
 Suddenly, every wall has texture, which can overwhelm the space.
 Stick to one or two walls and let them carry the design weight.
 Keep the rest calm.

-And don’t forget the floor.
+And don’t forget the floor tiles.
 If your walls have texture, your floors should be simple.
 Or vice versa.
 The Altagloss tiles, for example, are glossy and reflective.
 Pair that with a textured wall; your space will feel more open and layered.

 It’s fair to ask.
 Wall texturing with plaster or special paint techniques can cost anywhere from Rs.
 40 to Rs.
 100 per square foot.
 But it adds up when you factor in sealing, repainting, and occasional repairs.